-The Board has adopted the code provisions (the "Code Provisions") of the Corporate Governance Code ("CG Code") set out in Appendix C1 to the Listing Rules.
-Throughout year ended 31 December 2023 and up to the date of this annual report, the Company has fully complied with the Code Provisions except for the following deviations.
+The Board has adopted the code provisions (the "Code Provisions") of the Corporate Governance Code ("CG Code") set out in Part 2 of Appendix C1 to the Listing Rules.
+Throughout the year ended 31 December 2024 and up to the date of this annual report, the Company has fully complied with the Code Provisions except for the following deviations.